 Indeed, Prof. Gideon Schreiber and his group members at the Weizmann Institute found the same mutations that promote concern amongst scientists regarding the British, South African and Brazilian variants using “in vitro evolution” experiments.
 They have also discovered another mutation in the same region of attachment to the receptor, which has not been found in the general population.
 This mutation could improve the virus’s ability to bind to the receptor and interfere with the ability of antibodies to neutralize the virus.
 A similar “in vitro evolution” study of the virus, conducted by researchers from Italy and U.S., also demonstrated that mutations like the one found in the South African variant could hamper the effectiveness of neutralizing antibodies.

 Concerns regarding reduction in vaccine effectiveness were found to be valid in the cases of the vaccines by Novavax, Johnson & Johnson and AstraZeneca (Oxford).
 Novavax developed a protein-based vaccine, while Johnson & Johnson's and AstraZeneca’s vaccines were based on an adenovirus vector.
-Both companies conducted their experiments in England and South Africa, while their vaccines were found to be effective against the British variant (about 90% effectiveness), in the study arm conducted in South Africa they were found to have a lower effectiveness (Novavax: 60% effectiveness, AstraZeneca: 22% effectiveness, but drops to 10% when focusing on people infected with the South African variant only).
+All three companies conducted their experiments in England and South Africa, while their vaccines were found to be effective against the British variant (about 90% effectiveness), in the study arm conducted in South Africa they were found to be relatively less effective (Johnson & Johnson: 64% effectiveness; Novavax: 60%, AstraZeneca: 22%, with a drop to 10% when focusing on people infected with the South African variant only).
 Thus, South African officials have decided not to administer the million vaccine doses purchased from AstraZeneca.
 By contrast, mRNA vaccines demonstrate good effectiveness against all variants.

 Producers of mRNA vaccines published studies about the effectiveness of neutralizing antibodies found in the serum (the liquid component of blood) derived from vaccinated people one (Moderna) or two weeks to a month (Pfizer) following the second dose.
 The Moderna study, published in the New England Journal of Medicine, investigated effectiveness against the British, South African and several European variants, including the variant found in minks.
 BioNTech-Pfizer published two studies in the New England Journal of Medicine and in Nature Medicine, in which the company examined the effectiveness of the serum of vaccinated people against a diverse selection of variants, including the Brazilian variant.
 The three studies found that the vaccine by both companies produces neutralizing antibodies in a similar effectiveness against all variants, except for the South African variant, for which vaccine effectiveness was three times lower than average for the two vaccines.
 Despite the reduced effectiveness, however, the level of neutralizing antibodies was still high enough to confer protection.